Lab 1

 9. Click the Edit icon associated with the MANUFACTURINGZONE (em2) interface ( Example ).

-10. In the General Settings category located at the top of the web page, put a check into the the box labeled Enable interface.
+10. In the General Settings category located at the top of the web page, put a check into the box labeled Enable interface.

 11. Scroll to the bottom of the page then click the Save button.